scott-gr/cats-against-bananatrees/README.md

 ## Description

-Satisfy the itch to make your friends and family uncomfortable, all from the safety of your couch or toilet.
-Create your own clever username and join your game-mates in furious banter while selecting the best(?) answer for each round.
+Satisfy the itch to make your friends and family uncomfortable from the safety of your couch or toilet.
+Create your own clever username and join your game-mates in the wittiest of banter while selecting the best(?) answer for each round.

 Cats Against Banana Trees (CABT) uses socket.io, sequelize, and express-handlebars to deliver a multiplayer online Cards Against Humanity&copy; style experience.
 Players are able to create their own unique username and then enter a game.
-During gameplay, socket.io enables both live chat and an interactive and real-time player ui.
+During gameplay, socket.io enables both live chat and an interactive and real-time player ui across multiple users.

 ---